The Moment of Truth (American game show): Format

 Prior to the show, a contestant is administered a polygraph exam and asked 100 questions (50 questions in season one)—many of which are asked again in front of the studio audience during the actual taping of the program.
 Without knowing the results of the polygraph, they are asked 21 of those same questions again on the program, each becoming progressively more personal in nature.
 If the contestant answers according to the polygraph results, they move on to the next question; however, should a contestant lie in their answer (as determined by the polygraph) or simply refuse to answer a question after it has been asked, the game ends.
 If they give a false answer before the $25,000 level of questions, they leave with nothing; after the $25,000 level, if a false answer is given, the contestant leaves with $25,000 (during the first season, a false answer on any level caused the player to leave with nothing).
 For each tier of questions answered correctly, the contestant wins the corresponding amount of money.
 A contestant may stop at any time before any question is asked and collect their earnings, but once they hear a question, they must answer it or lose the game.
 Answering all 21 questions truthfully, as determined by the polygraph results, wins the jackpot of $500,000.

+After question 20, if the contestant chooses to play for the jackpot, the host will escort the contestant off stage and the contestant will do another polygraph exam with three completely new questions, one of which will be chosen as question 21.
+Additionally, the button (see below) is not allowed to be used on the 21st question.
+The contestant must play question 21 after it is revealed to them and the audience.
+However, the contestant will see which question was chosen as question 21 privately once back on stage with the host, and have to decide whether to play the question (and be forced to answer it) or walk away.